Advocating for Better Care

 AFHTO’s Executive Director Mentorship program is open to all member EDs and Administrative Leads interested in giving or receiving support from their peers.

 These are member-driven groups, led by dedicated interprofessional health provider (IHP) volunteers from teams across the province and supported by AFHTO.
 They provide resources, advice and opportunities for staff and clinicians to improve their performance, which in turn benefits the whole team.

 These are forums where electronic medical record (EMR) vendors and users collaborate to improve the use of EMRs to advance performance measurement and quality improvement in primary care, and improve patient care.
 There is a CoP for each of the following EMR platforms - TELUS PS, Accuro EMR, OSCAR, P&P and Nightingale.

 Quality Improvement Decision Support (QIDS) Specialists and those identified with a role in measurement & quality improvement in their team can participate in this CoP.
-The group meets on a weekly basis to discuss common issues, inform and consult on measurement reporting in primary care (e.g. Data to Decisions (D2D), Quality Improvement Plans (QIPs)), and share relevant updates.
+The group meets on a monthly basis to discuss common issues, inform and consult on measurement reporting in primary care (e.g. Data to Decisions (D2D), Quality Improvement Plans (QIPs)), and share relevant updates.
 Contact email@example.com for more information and to get connected with the network.

 Algorithm Project: Working group to develop standardized EMR queries

 The Algorithm Project brings QIDS Specialists and interested clinicians together to develop, test and deploy standard EMR queries.
 The group’s aim is to enhance the ability of all teams to extract and analyze EMR data in order to facilitate data clean-up initiatives and to support conversations about improvement.